 Find keywords that are not complicated for your audience

 Search Engine Optimization is a sunshade of all those marketing tactics that are used to rank your content on Google.
-We suggest you to dig deeper in the keyword volume to find one that isn’t difficult to rank on your niche.
+We suggest you dig deeper into the keyword volume to find one that isn’t difficult to rank in your niche.

-An optimized content is better to be ranked on Google than a content which doesn’t involve SEO.
+Optimized content is better to be ranked on Google than content that doesn’t involve SEO.

 Create unique content